-When electing a regional council chair, a deputy Mayor or a committee chair the local authority must resolve to use one of the following two voting systems.
+When electing those positions referred to in 5.1, the Council must resolve to use one of the following two voting systems.

 System A

 The candidate will be elected or appointed if he or she receives the votes of a majority of the members of the local authority or committee who are present and voting.
 This system has the following characteristics: